 Designed primarily for students in home economics.
 The course presents the fundamental laws and theories of chemistry together with a study of the more important elements and their compounds.
-1948-49 and alternate years.
-Lab. fee, \$5 a semester.
+1949-50 and alternate years.
+Lab. fee, \$5 each semester.

 25. CHEMISTRY FOR NURSES.
 3 credits recitation, 1 credit laboratory.